SymfonyCasts/asset-mapper/sfcasts/deploy-config.md

 exposes an environment variable containing the connection info *to* that database!

-What is this environment variable called?
+What's this environment variable called?
 Since we used the key "database", it will be called `DATABASE_URL`.
 In other words, it's going to set this environment variable *for* us.
 I'll prove it!